 i.
 Conducting targeted outreach and applicant support to potential submissions

 ii.
-Talking to our growing global education community of 600+Ambassadors (teachers, leaders, academics and more) and Youth Ambassadors (current students) all from 100+ countries.
+Talking to our growing global education community of 1000+Ambassadors (teachers, leaders, academics, and more) and Youth Ambassadors (current students) all from 100+ countries.
 These people are essential as our local eyes and ears on the ground - especially in locations that are difficult to get access to (e.g. rural schools and regions with limited internet).
-They also recommend and report about the best practices and technologies emerging from their region.
+They also recommend and report on the best practices and technologies emerging from their region.

 iii & iv.
 Formal and non-formal discovery channels, such as: